The Community Services Department

 Visitors Center at Rancho San Rafael Park Regional Park

 View the complete Press Release.
 Photo Credit: Craig Sheppard, November Rain, Watercolor with acrylic varnish on board, 1973.
 Collection of the Nevada Museum of Art.

 Carson Sierra Spinners and Weavers Guild demonstrations and Historic Huffaker School Open House

 Bartley Ranch Regional Park, 6000 Bartley Ranch Road

 The Carson Sierra Spinners and Weavers Guild are a group of local craft artists that promote appreciation and knowledge of fiber arts in our community through demonstation, and encourage others to take up spinning and weaving to keep the fiber arts alive.
 The Historic Huffaker School will be open between 9am and 3pm for viewing of live demonstrations by the Spinners and Weavers, and for self guided tours.
 Park Rangers will be offering guided tours of the historic school house at 1pm.
 Dates include: Dec.
 13, 2014 and Jan.
 10, Feb.
 14, March 14, April 11, Nov.
 14 and Dec.
 12 in 2015.
 This is a free event.

-On behalf of our community partner, Tahoe-Pyramid Bikeway, we want to alert you to the temporary closure of the road from Verdi to Fleish Bridge.
-This section of roadway will remain closed through the end of the year until constuction is complete.
+TEMPORARY ROAD CLOSURE: On behalf of our community partner, Tahoe-Pyramid Bikeway, we want to alert you to the temporary closure of the road from Verdi to Fleish Bridge.
+This section of roadway will remain closed until further notice.
 In the meantime, there are alternate sections of Bikeway to explore.
 Visit www.tpbikeway.org for more information, or pick up a copy of Washoe County Park's Truckee Meadows Trail Guide.